From Ivry-la-Bataille to the Battle of Stoke

 though she cannot be identified with certainty.

-His younger brother, Robert Lovell, was married to Elizabeth Bryan, whose grandfather Guy Bryan had been an important figure during the reign of Edward III.
+His younger brother, Robert Lovell, was married to Elizabeth Bryan, whose grandfather Guy Bryan had been an important courtier in the reign of Edward III.
 Robert Lovell was well acquainted with Prince Henry, the future Henry V, with whom he went on campaign in Wales and who at least on one occasion used Robert Lovell's house in London to meet with the royal council.
 Possibly, Robert Lovell was one of the young men whose rowdy ways infuriated the old king.
 Robert Lovell lent Henry V considerable amounts of money which he failed to regain, despite petitioning repeatedly.
 He died bankrupt and his goods were seized.
 Nonetheless, as the sole heiress of the Bryan estates his daughter Maud Lovell married well.
 Her first husband was Humphrey Stafford with whom she had a daughter, Avice.
 Her second husband was John Arundel with whom she had a son, named like her first husband Humphrey, who died in infancy.

 III was underage at the time of his father death and his marriage was granted to Henry FitzHugh of Ravensworth.
-Henry FitzHugh arranged the marriage of his ward to Alice Deincourt, one of the coheiresses of the Deincourt and Grey of Rotherfield baronies.
-Her sister Margaret married Ralph Cromwell, but as they had no children, Alice Deincourt eventually inherited her sister's share share of the baronies as well.
+Henry FitzHugh probably arranged the marriage of his ward to Alice Deincourt, one of the coheiresses of the Deincourt and Grey of Rotherfield baronies.
+Her sister Margaret married Ralph Cromwell, but as they had no children, Alice Deincourt eventually inherited her sister's share of the baronies as well.

 William Lovell III spent some of his younger years in France, where the Hundred Years' War was still dragging on.
 He was, however, unlike his grandfather or his brother-in-law Ralph Cromwell, not very active in politics.
 He seems to have preferred a quiet life.
 He died in 1455.

 The coats of arms of the Deincourt family (left) and the Grey of Rotherfield family (right)